 Your icon now has a real authentic Gmail look.

 Why stop there?
-Or make a shortcut to Outlook instead.
+Make a shortcut to Outlook instead.

 Ok, so if you got that working you can do some more.
 Why not make a shortcut to Facebook on your desktop?
 Or Twitter?
 Or your local newspaper?
 The first steps above will work for any website, so go ahead and try it.